NUWCDIVNPT/stig-manager/docs/the-project/project-description.rst

 All source code and materials are tracked and available on GitHub in the Project Repository.
 The Project repository is the authoritative source for all project materials.
 All project materials are licensed under the `MIT License <https://github.com/NUWCDIVNPT/stig-manager/blob/main/LICENSE.md>`__, with the exception of the client, which is licensed under the `GNU GPL v3 <https://github.com/NUWCDIVNPT/stig-manager/blob/main/LICENSE.md>`__.

+The Project maintainers and contributors comply with the policies specified in the `Project's CONTRIBUTING.md document and the Developer's Certificate of Origin (DCO). <https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTING.md>`__

 Project maintainers regularly engage and consult with the user community to solicit feedback, ensure the project is meeting the needs of the user community, and develop ideas for future feature development.